Will Foster (American football)

-William Henry Foster (born October 2, 1948) is an American former professional football linebacker who played for the New England Patriots.
+William Henry Foster (born October 2, 1948) is an American former professional football player who was a linebacker for the New England Patriots of the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.

 College career

-Foster played college football at Eastern Michigan University.
-In 1970 he was named to the National Association of Intercollegiate Athletics District 23 All-Star football team as a defensive end.
+Foster attended Eastern Michigan University, where he played for the Eagles.
+In 1970, he was named to the National Association of Intercollegiate Athletics District 23 All-Star football team as a defensive end.

 Professional career

 1972

 Foster was selected by the Philadelphia Eagles in the seventh round of the 1972 NFL draft with the 170th overall selection.
 He competed in training camp with three others – fellow rookie Bill Overmyer and veterans Ike Kelley and Bill Cody – to replace Tim Rossovich, who was holding out and was eventually traded, to be the Eagles' middle linebacker after Steve Zabel was injured in training camp.
 He was cut by the Eagles shortly before the 1972 regular season began.

 1973

 The Patriots signed Foster in May 1973.
 After an exhibition game in August, Patriots coach Chuck Fairbanks said of Foster and fellow young linebackers Steve King and Brad Dusek that "they did some things well and some poor.
 But I have to give them a chance."
 Foster was placed on the Patriots' taxi squad before the season begain.
 But after he was activated and played in the 2nd game of the season against the Kansas City Chiefs, Boston Globe writer Leigh Montville said that "he looks like a discovery" with 11 tackles, 7 assists and 1 quarterback sack in the game.
 Fairbanks said of him after the game "He made some good tackles out there.
 But he missed a couple of assignment plays you wouldn't notice, unless you're the coach.
 He played real hard, he's young and he has a lot to learn.
 He is one of the most natural linebackers we have."
 Foster said of his performance: